AF018/Metaheuristics-Project/README.md

 # Metaheuristics-Project
 Heuristics and metaheuristics implementation for the corresponding course at the MPRO

+Some sets/vectors/maps ahve accessors that return pointers instead of references, that has to be changed

 The construction of the neighbor graph is not optimized for now, i.e. all distances between every pair of points are computed, which is a waste of time.

 It may be more efficient to compute directly in the Solution class a set/map/vector of all the vertices constituting the solution because it is often asked, for instance in both checks.

+Also interesting to randomize the behavior of the heuristic.